 So we seem to be at Malfoy Manor.
 That's odd, when you think about it.
 Lucius Malfoy is an escapee from Azkaban and his son is (or should be) wanted in connection with the death of Albus Dumbledore.
 Nevertheless, they've come to a meeting at home, and the Ministry of Magic still hasn't managed to catch them.
 There is no reference to any need to avoid Ministry people watching the house or anything of that sort.

 “You are very nearly late.”

 I love this.
 With Voldemort, you can be in trouble simply for being almost late.

 “Severus, here,” said Voldemort, indication the seat on his immediate right.

-The seat to the host's right is considered the place of highest honor.
-A most valued and trusted assistant is refered to as a "right-hand man".
-Note that Voldemort assigned Snape this seat at this moment.
+The seat to the host's right is considered the place of highest honour.
+A most valued and trusted assistant is referred to as a "right-hand man".
+Note that Voldemort assigned Severus Snape this seat at this moment.
 Apparently, you don't know where you will be sitting until you get there.

 Snape, however, looked calmly back into Voldemort’s face and, after a moment or two.
 Voldemort’s lipless mouth curved into something like a smile.

 Voldemort is using Legilimency to see if Snape is lying to him.
 Snape is an accomplished Occlumens, of course, but in this case he's telling the truth.
-Both Snape and the Dark Lork treat this exchange as if it's standard procedure for them
+Both Snape and the Dark Lord treat this exchange as if it's standard procedure for them.

 Potter will not be moved until the thirtieth